SanderKnape/blog/content/post/blocking-account-wide-creation-public-s3-buckets-cloudformation-custom-resource.md

 tags = ["s3", "cloudformation", "lambda"]
 categories = []
 +++
-Yesterday, AWS announced the release of an important and much-wanted new feature for S3: [blocking the creation of public S3 buckets on an account-level](https://aws.amazon.com/blogs/aws/amazon-s3-block-public-access-another-layer-of-protection-for-your-accounts-and-buckets/).
+Yesterday, AWS announced the release of an important and much-wanted new feature for S3: [blocking the creation of public S3 buckets on an account-wide](https://aws.amazon.com/blogs/aws/amazon-s3-block-public-access-another-layer-of-protection-for-your-accounts-and-buckets/).
 Enough has been written already about open S3 buckets on the internet.
-Given that it is very simple to create a public S3 bucket, we regurlarly learn about new (big) companies that have exposed privacy-sensitive data to the world through such buckets.
+Given that it is very simple to create a public S3 bucket, we regularly learn about new (big) companies that have exposed privacy-sensitive data to the world through such buckets.

 The confusion is mainly around opening up your bucket to "everyone".
 Where people expect this to mean "everyone in the AWS account", it actually means "*everyone in the world*".

 ![ACL for a public S3 bucket.](/images/public_s3_bucket_acl.png)

-Even though a big warning is visible, it doesn't tell you explicity that "everyone" means "everyone in the world".
+Even though a big warning is visible, it doesn't tell you explicitly that "everyone" means "everyone in the world".

 Similarly with S3 bucket policies, granting "everyone" access to your bucket again means the entire world.